 After the study was conducted, the writer might draw a conclusion that the sixth semester students of class B at University of Islam Malang did not have much knowledge of speech act.
 It was based on the discussion and the statistics presented previously.
 The students committed errors on speech act because of several reasons.
 First, they forgot the speech act competence even though they might have learnt it before in their previous semester.
 Second, the students rarely practiced to recognize the divisions of speech act so they did not recognize the speech act competence.
 As a result, they committed errors in choosing correct answer on the speech act questions.
 These two things might influence the students' recognition with speech act competence.
 Therefore, most of the students were failed in recognizing the speech act competence.
 Since this is the case, further studies on speech act learning.
 It is important to know the speech act competence due to not only the availability of speech act, but is also salient to learn and recognize the speech act because it is used in daily communication.
-When the speech act, it means that they fail in communication and it will result in poor communication.
-The students may practice to recognize the elements of speech act with their friends in communication.
+When the speech act, it means that they fail in communication.
+If the speakers do not recognize the speech act, it means that they fail in communication.